-For the Year Ended September 30, 2018
+For the Year Ended September 30, 2020

-Net Change in Fund Balances - Total Governmental Funds

-Amounts reported for governmental activities in the Statement of Activities are different because:

-Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Total Governmental Funds \$ 295,523 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation.
 This is the amount of capital outlay in the current period.

-Change in Net Position of Governmental Activities
+37,701 Repayments of principal are expenditures at the fund level, but the repayments reduce long-term liabilities in the Statement of Net Position.
+230,000 In the Statement of Activities, interest is accrued on outstanding bonds; whereas in the fund level interest expenditures are reported when due.
+This is the change in accrued interest in the current period.
+4,312 Change in Net Position of Governmental Activities \$ 567,536